peteratseneca/bti420winter2015/Week_02/README.md

 - one-to-many
 - create associated objects, access data within

+**PersistDataIntro**

+Use a library to persist data in the App_Data folder.

+Features:
+- Biggy library
+- Creates new objects
+- Displays them in a table in the 'index' view

 **PersistDataInMemory**

 Use ASP.NET Session State to save data during a user's interactive session.